tomatsch87/patterns/README.md

 It is easy to see, both by calculation and by looking at the benchmark results, that from n to n+1 the runtime of the backtracking algorithm approximately doubles.
 This means that the runtime measured by the Rumetime-Test corresponds to the recurrence of `2n - 1` and also to the total number of permutations of a bit string of `2n`.

-We determine the constant c that is defined by our program using linear regression with the benchmark data (variable is called x instead of n):
+We determine the constant c that is defined by our program using linear regression with the benchmark data (variable is called x instead of n) using Mathematica:
 ```!
 data = {{20, 0.32}, {21, 0.36}, {22, 0.54}, {23, 0.69}, {24, 1.30}, {25, 2.82}, {26, 6.025}, {27, 11.92}, {28, 23.53}, {29, 50.32}, {30, 99.2}};